Chillicothe Paints: Frontier League era

 The Frontier League had changed from predominately rural and smaller towns into a suburban league over the years, and the Paints faced financial and attendance challenges as a result.
 Following the 2008 season, the ownership announced that they would leave the Frontier League, becoming an amateur collegiate summer baseball team.
 The Paints were the longest tenured franchise in the Frontier League in 2008 and the last remaining original Frontier League team in the league.

-The Paints are represented in the Frontier League Hall of Fame by owner Dr. Chris Hanners, 1B Scott Pinoni, infielder Mitch House, OF Willie Edwards, pitcher Bobby Chandler, OF Gator McBride, and 3B Travis Garcia.
+The Paints are represented in the Frontier League Hall of Fame by owner Dr. Chris Hanners, 1B Scott Pinoni, infielder Mitch House, OF Willie Edwards, pitcher Bobby Chandler, OF Gator McBride, 1B/OF Darin Kinsolving, OF Perry Cunningham, and 3B Travis Garcia.